 I have seen such a massive change in so many of the children I have referred to LYT.
 Their confidence has grown; they have become more self assured.
 I don’t know where else they could get that.”

 LYT is proud to be a key provider of free after-school and weekend drama provision in the London Borough of Lewisham.

 We work with school partners to make sure our projects reach those most in need of our services.
 We are offer:

 - Free taster sessions in your school

 - Dedicated places on our projects for referrals of young people most in need

 - Posters and flyers to give to your students about our activities

-To book a free taster session in your school, or to discuss our other activities, please contact our Programmes Manager: Participation, Sheryl Malcolm on firstname.lastname@example.org, 020 8690 3428.
+To book a free taster session in your school, or to discuss our other activities, please contact our Participation Manager, Sheryl Malcolm on firstname.lastname@example.org, 020 8690 3428.